-- Creating an engaging, motivating, and intellectually stimulating learning environment and experience. - Encouraging the spirit of critical inquiry and creative innovation informed by current research. - Emphasising the importance, relevance and integration of theory and knowledge with professional practice to develop solutions to real world issues. - Providing learning experiences that develop inter-culturally capable graduates who can make a difference as socially and ethically responsible global citizens. - Valuing and recognising individual and cultural diversity through the provision of an inclusive context of support and respect for all students. - Enhancing student engagement and learning through effective curriculum design, pedagogy, and assessment strategies. - Continuously improving teaching practice through academic staff professional development, and critical reflection informed by a range of evaluation approaches. - Conducting evaluation (feedback) exercises, through which the students will be encouraged to give their view and rate the teaching quality of each lecturer The feedback survey forms would be analysed, and reports would be generated.
+- Creating an engaging, motivating, and intellectually stimulating learning environment and experience. - Encouraging the spirit of critical inquiry and creative innovation informed by current research.

+- Emphasising the importance, relevance and integration of theory and knowledge with professional practice to develop solutions to real world issues. - Providing learning experiences that develop inter-culturally capable graduates who can make a difference as socially and ethically responsible global citizens. - Valuing and recognising individual and cultural diversity through the provision of an inclusive context of support and respect for all students. - Enhancing student engagement and learning through effective curriculum design, pedagogy, and assessment strategies. - Continuously improving teaching practice through academic staff professional development, and critical reflection informed by a range of evaluation approaches. - Conducting evaluation (feedback) exercises, through which the students will be encouraged to give their view and rate the teaching quality of each lecturer The feedback survey forms would be analysed, and reports would be generated.
 Appropriate measures would be taken to eliminate weaknesses and shortcomings; all feedback survey forms would be securely kept for verification and consultation as and when required; the feedback exercise will be conducted every semester before the end of courses to ensure that students' views are appropriately taken care prior to their sitting for examinations. - Conducting Performance Appraisal exercises for all teaching and non-teaching staff members; This exercise allows the institution to find room for improvement, evaluate the staff's opportunities for promotion and to channel staff members for training and development as learning is an on-going process not only students but for lecturers and other staff members also.

-H. Post Graduate Research Degrees Committee
+I. Post Graduate Research Degrees Committee

-The purpose Post Graduate Research Degrees Committee is to oversee the management of research degrees.
-It will be responsible to approve and administer research degree registrations, examination arrangements, monitor student progress and make recommendations for the award of research degrees.
+The purpose of Post Graduate Research Degrees Committee is to oversee the management of research degrees.
+It will be responsible for approving and administering research degree registrations, and examination arrangements, monitoring student progress, and making recommendations for the award of research degrees.

-It will also have the responsibility to oversee the training of research students, monitoring the quality of supervision of research students and enhancing the quality of such supervision.
+It will also have the responsibility to oversee the training of research students, monitor the quality of supervision of research students, and enhance the quality of such supervision.